cmorterud/cmorterud.github.io/about.md

 Cody Morterud is a Computer Science Engineering student at the University of Michigan, Ann Arbor.
 Currently, his favorite languages are C# and Python.
 He has previously worked at Quicken Loans in Detroit, Michigan, and The Boyle Lab in Ann Arbor, Michigan.
+Cody is a VIM user, not Emacs.
 He is a young software developer with a love for new challenges and his friends.